centralperkgithub/Assignment-Submission-Repo-/README.md

-## Full-Stack Application Containerization with Docker: React, Express, and MongoDB
+## Full-Stack Application Containerization with Docker: React, Express, and MongoDB ##

 This project demonstrates how to containerize a full-stack web application using Docker.
 The application consists of a React frontend, an Express backend, and a MongoDB database.
 Docker and Docker Compose are used to manage the setup, making it easy to deploy and run the app in isolated containers.

-Table of Contents
+# Table of Contents

-Project Overview
+1.Project Overview
-Prerequisites
+2.Prerequisites
-Getting Started
+3.Getting Started
-Docker Setup
+4.Docker Setup
-Frontend Dockerfile
+5.Frontend Dockerfile
-Backend Dockerfile
+6.Backend Dockerfile
-Docker Compose
+7.Docker Compose
-Running the Application
+8.Running the Application
-Testing the Application
+9.Testing the Application
-Additional Information
+10.Additional Information

-Project Overview
+# Project Overview

 The goal of this project is to package a full-stack application into containers to simplify deployment and improve manageability.
 With Docker Compose, we can launch all components—frontend, backend, and database—simultaneously with a single command.

-Prerequisites
+# Prerequisites
 Before starting, ensure you have:

 Docker installed.